wrossmorrow/envoy-extproc-sdk-go/README.md

 ### No-op

-The `noopRequestProcessor` defined in `examples/noop.go` does absolutely nothing, except print logs.
+The `noopRequestProcessor` defined in `examples/noop.go` does absolutely nothing, except use the options.
+Verbose stream and phase logs are emitted, and headers `x-extproc-duration-ns` and `x-extproc-names` are added to the response to the client.
+These headers are not injected from the processor, but rather the SDK.

 ### Trivial